 You are here

-Betsey Hemmings was born at Monticello in 1783, daughter of Elizabeth (Betty) Hemings's oldest child, Mary, and an unidentified father.1 As an infant she was taken to the house of a respected white merchant on Charlottesville's Main Street.
+Betsey Hemmings (1783—1857) was a daughter of Elizabeth (Betty) Hemings's oldest child, Mary, and an unidentified father.1 As an infant she was taken to the house of a respected white merchant on Charlottesville's Main Street.
 Her mother, hired to merchant Thomas Bell while Jefferson was in France, lived openly with Bell as his common-law wife and had two children with him.
 When Mary Hemings asked to be sold to Bell in 1792, Jefferson consented, agreeing to sell with her only "such of her younger children as she chose."2 Twelve-year-old Joe Fossett and his nine-year-old sister Betsey returned to live in bondage at Monticello, while their mother and younger half-siblings became free and inherited Bell's estate.3

 Because she lived and died in bondage and because the Buckingham County records burned in 1869, it has not been possible to learn the names of all of Betsey Hemmings's own children.
 However, her known descendants have not forgotten their connection to her.
 Their family stories and those of descendants of John and Martha Jones Eppes shed light on the close ties of family as well as the separations of slavery that must have been felt by Betsey Hemmings.
 They tell of her distress when some of her children were taken by Francis Eppes to Florida in 1828, and they hint that John Wayles Eppes may have been the father of her children - a possibility the two surviving memorials, so similar and so near, do nothing to dispel.
 As a testament to the love felt by those with whom she lived, Betsey Hemmings's inscription concludes with the epitaph, "The pure in heart shall see God."